Bongbong Marcos: Education

-Marcos first studied at the Institución Teresiana and La Salle Green Hills in Manila, where he obtained his kindergarten and elementary education, respectively.
+Marcos first studied at the Institución Teresiana in Quezon City and La Salle Green Hills in Mandaluyong, where he obtained his kindergarten and elementary education, respectively.

 In 1970, Marcos was sent to England where he lived and studied at Worth School, an all-boys Benedictine institution in West Sussex.
 He was studying there when his father declared martial law throughout the Philippines in 1972.

 Marcos attended the Center for Research and Communication, where he took a special diploma course in economics, but did not finish.
 He then enrolled at St Edmund Hall, Oxford, to study philosophy, politics and economics (PPE).
-However, despite his false claims that he graduated with a bachelor of arts in PPE, he did not obtain such a degree.
-Marcos had passed philosophy, but failed economics, and failed politics twice, thus making him ineligible for a degree.
+Despite his false claims that he graduated with a bachelor of arts in PPE, he did not obtain such a degree.
+Marcos passed philosophy, but failed economics, and failed politics twice, making him ineligible for graduation.
 Instead, he received a special diploma in social studies, which was awarded mainly to non-graduates and is currently no longer offered by the university.
-Marcos still falsely claims that he obtained a degree from the University of Oxford despite Oxford confirming in 2015 that Marcos did not finish his degree.
+Marcos still falsely claims that he obtained a degree from the University of Oxford despite the university confirming in 2015 that Marcos did not finish his degree.